 You have the chance to "Do Something Wild" and help protect Pennsylvania's non-game wildlife and native wild plants by making a contribution to the Wild Resource Conservation Fund.
-This special nonprofit fund helps Pennsylvania's resource agencies protect and restore these unique state treasures.
+This special nonprofit fund helps unique state treasures.

+Pennsylvania's resource agencies protect and restore these

-You can also send a direct, tax-deductible contribution to: Wild Resource Conservation Fund, PO Box 8552, Harrisburg, 17105-8552.
-For more information. www.dcnr.state.pa.us/conservationscience/wrcp/index.htm immediate financial need as a result of military service.
-You can also send a direct, tax-deductible, gift to the Military Family Relief Assistance Program, c/o Department of Military and Veterans Affairs, Bldg.
-0-47, Fort Indiantown Gap, Annville, PA 17003-5002.
-For more information visit: www.dmva.state.pa.us or call, toll-free, 1-866-292-7201.
+You can also send a direct, tax-deductible contribution to: Wild Resource Conservation Fund, PO Box 8552, Harrisburg, PA 17105-8552.
+For more information, visit: www.dcnr.state.pa.us/conservationscience/wrcp/index.htm